 GRATA International is an international law firm, founded on April 22, 1992.

 GRATA International provides legal services across all cities in Kazakhstan.
-The firm has offices in Baku (Azerbaijan), Bishkek (Kyrgyzstan), Dushanbe (Tajikistan), Moscow (Russia) and Tashkent (Uzbekistan), as well a country desk in Ashgabat (Turkmenistan), and associated offices in Istanbul (Turkey), Kyiv (Ukraine), Minsk (Belarus), Novosibirsk and Samara (Russia), Prague (Czech Republic), Riga (Latvia), Tbilisi (Georgia), Warsaw (Poland) and Zurich (Switzerland).
+The firm has offices in Baku (Azerbaijan), Bishkek (Kyrgyzstan), Dushanbe (Tajikistan), Moscow (Russia) and Tashkent (Uzbekistan), as well a country desk in Ashgabat (Turkmenistan), and associated offices in Istanbul (Turkey), Kyiv (Ukraine), Minsk (Belarus), Kazan, Novosibirsk, Rostov-on-Don, Saint-Petersburg and Samara (Russia), Prague (Czech Republic), Riga (Latvia), Tbilisi (Georgia), Warsaw (Poland) and Zurich (Switzerland).

-In addition to its offices our firm has representatives in the cities of Amsterdam (Netherlands), Beijing (China), Dubai (UAE), London (United Kingdom), New York (USA) and Vancouver (Canada).
+In addition to its offices, our firm has representatives in the cities of A Beijing (China) and London (United Kingdom).

 Our competitive advantages include a wide network of offices mostly covering Eurasia, optimal price and quality ratio and understanding of the local mentality of doing business.

-GRATA International has been recognized by leading international ratings: The Legal 500, Chambers Global, Chambers Asia-Pacific, IFLR1000, Who’s Who legal, Asialaw Profiles.
+GRATA International has been recognised by leading international ratings: The Legal 500, Chambers Global, Chambers Asia-Pacific, IFLR1000, Who’s Who Legal, Asialaw Profiles.

 GRATA International advises clients in the following industries and areas of law around the globe: